 The Brilliant Sound Experience.
 To celebrate the much anticipated arrival of the Google Assistant on Sonos, we created multi-sensory experiences in New York and London to bring together the brilliant sound of Sonos and the helpfulness of the Google Assistant.
 The activation guided guests through a journey grounded in sound, subtly showcasing products along the way.

-A deep listening experience to celebrate collaboration between Sonos and the Google Assistant
+We showcased the collaboration between Sonos and the Google Assistant through a multi-city sensory experience

 Physics of Sound.
 We can’t see music, but we can hear it and feel it.
 The first room uncovered the invisible forces that are at play when we hear sounds.
 Guests were invited to completely immerse themselves in Holly Herndon's song "Eternal", which was animated across 1,720 LED globes, 20 channels of audio, and 18 speakers, creating a 360 degree sound experience.
 These came together to showcase how sound moves through a space.